 Last week, we asked about the messy office — when is messy TOO messy, and whether the female propensity to have more personal stuff in your office (spare shoes, cardigans, jackets) made the answer different for women.
-As always, the poll is still open, but the initial results were pretty clear:

 - 51% said it was too messy when it looked like you couldn’t get work done in there

 - 26% said it was too messy if it looked like someone could live in there

 - 11% said that so long as you were getting your work done and weren’t bringing clients to your office to meet, who cared?